Dancing in Circles

-"Dancin' in Circles" is a song recorded by American country music group Love and Theft.
+"Dancing in Circles" is a song recorded by American country music group Love and Theft.
 Co-written by band member Stephen Barker Liles with Robert Ellis Orrall and Roger Springer, it was released in November 2009 as the second single from the band's debut album World Wide Open.
 The song is the final single to include founding member Brian Bandas, who left the band in January 2011.

 Content

 "Dancing in Circles" is a mid-tempo song mostly accompanied by mandolin, with fiddle fills.
 It is written in the Key of E Major.
 Featuring Stephen Barker Liles on lead vocals, the song's narrator wants people to get along, and "share this world together" as sisters and brothers, instead of "dancing in circles" (i.e. fighting and war).